abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/ray-on-axion/distributed_workloads.md

 ## Run Distributed Workloads with Ray

-This section demonstrates how to execute parallel tasks and distributed training workloads using Ray on ARM.
+This section demonstrates how to execute parallel tasks and distributed training workloads using Ray on Arm.

+You will run simple distributed functions and then scale to multi-worker training using Ray.

 ## Run distributed tasks

-Create a Python file:
+Create a Python script to execute parallel tasks:

 ```bash
 vi ray_test.py